 The proposal includes adjacent parcels at 648 E. Washington (a used car lot), a building at 12 N. Blount St, and a parking lot at 655 E. Mifflin.
 The redevelopment would also include be a 3-story apartment project comprised of affordable and market rate units, with most expected to be for residents with income lower than the Dane County Median Income.
 They will be applying for WHEDA tax credits to help construct the apartment component and are expected to seek funding from the City's Affordable Housing Trust Fund.
 There could be underground and surface parking areas, but details are TBD.

-The developers have started the neighborhood and City approval processes, but won't file for the WHEDA affordable housing funds until later in 2019.
 If all approvals and funding are obtained, the project would likely not begin construction until later in 2020.
 The TLNA Steering Committee information is below.

 Renderings and Developer Materials: